 Is the metro from Valencia Airport easy to use?

 Yes.
 The metro station is inside the terminal, signposted from arrivals.
-Lines 3, 5 and 10 all run from the airport to central Valencia.
-A single ticket costs €4.90 (includes the airport surcharge).
-Trains run every 10 to 15 minutes from 05:25 to 23:00.
-The journey to Xàtiva station (in front of Estación del Nord, the central railway station) takes 22 minutes; Colón station (10 minutes' walk from Plaza del Ayuntamiento) takes 24 minutes.
-Pram and luggage access at all stations.
+Lines 3 and 5 both run from the airport to central Valencia (line 10 does not serve the airport).
+The combined single ticket costs €5.80 — €4.80 for the AB+ zone journey plus €1 for the reusable card.
+Trains run daily, including Sundays, roughly every 7-20 minutes from around 05.30 to 22.30.
+The journey to Xàtiva station (in front of Estació del Nord, the central railway station) takes about 20 minutes; Colón station (a short walk from Plaça de l'Ajuntament) takes about 23 minutes.
+All stations have lift and ramp access.

 Should I rent a car at Valencia Airport?